Regulations

 EU Data Act

 The EU Data Act came into force as of 11 January 2024 and applies to companies that operate in the EU as of 12 September 2025.
-The Data Act, among other things, seeks to give consumers access to telemetry data about their use of connected products.
+The Data Act, among other things, seeks to give EU customers access to telemetry data about their use of connected products.
 Barracuda collects telemetry data from its hardware products and related services for use in supporting and improving those products.
 Barracuda calls this data “Systems Data" and owns this data.
 Barracuda addresses its collection and use of Systems Data in its Legal Terms and Conditions.
 Barracuda is continuing to assess the Data Act and will provide an update when more information is available.
 For hardware products, Barracuda will provide more information about the telemetry data it collects in each applicable Product Guide document.
 Questions about Barracuda and the Data Act can be sent to legal@barracuda.com.

 U.S. 2018 CLOUD Act